Debbie Dingell's Big Idea: Dethrone Iowa, New Hampshire as first presidential primary states

 Q: If all goes according to your vision what would the 2024 cycle look like and who would be the first-in-the-nation state at that time?

 Dingell: Well, we have to have that discussion.
 I'm not looking for Michigan to be the state that goes first, I'm looking for a system or process that lets every state have that opportunity.
-So is rotating?
+So is it rotating?
 Is it is a mixture of small and large states?
 We need to all get in the room, those of us who really understand the process.
 We have to make sure there's not another fiasco like there was in Iowa.

 MITT ROMNEY'S BIG IDEA: PREVENT SOCIAL SECURITY AND MEDICARE FROM GOING BANKRUPT